 Case Study: Treating both the rotator cuff and biceps brachii tendon?

-Here at Boston Sports & Biologics, Dr. Sussman uses ultrasound and differential injections to confirm the location of the shoulder pain.
-Dr. Sussman is one of the few physicians in Massachusetts to hold a RMSK certification in musculoskeletal ultrasound and an editor for the Interventional Orthopedic Text Book that teaches physicians how to perform these injections.
-Regenerative medicine is a new field and successful placement of these injections into the tendon matters.
+At Boston Sports & Biologics, we use diagnostic ultrasound and differential injections to confirm the location of the shoulder pain.
+Boston Sports & Biologics is one of the few clinics in Massachusetts to be accredited by the American Institute of Ultrasound Medicine (AIUM) in diagnostic musculoskeletal ultrasound and ultrasound guided injections.
+Orthobiologics is a new field and successful placement of these injections into the tendon matters.
 Make sure you confirm that your physician is adequately trained to place these injections.

 Chen CH, Hsu KY, Chen WJ, Shih CH (2005) Incidence and severity of biceps long head tendon lesion in patients with complete rotator cuff tears.
 J Trauma 58(6):1189–1193.